-He's an obese, 47-year-old heavy smoker who suffers from severe manic depression that requires him to be heavily medicated and live next to his parents.
+He's a diabetic, 47-year-old heavy smoker who suffers from severe manic depression that requires him to be heavily medicated and live next to his parents.

-"I've watched the movie about 10 times, and every time I see it, it's just hilarious," Johnston says, sounding like a gruff but sweet-natured kid via phone from Waller, Texas.
+"I've watched the movie about 10 times and every time I see it, it's just hilarious," Johnston says, sounding like a gruff but sweet-natured kid via phone from Waller, Texas.
 "Now I'll be shopping at the grocery store and girls will be like, 'Hey, there's that guy from the movie.'
 So it's fun."

 Take the night, after headlining a sold-out concert, when he was returning home in a small plane flown by his father and manager, Bill Johnston, a former World War II fighter pilot.
-Off his meds, Daniel wrestled control of the plane from his father, threw the key out the window and nose-dived the plane toward the ground.
+Off his meds, Daniel wrestled control of the plane, threw the key out the window and nose-dived the plane toward the ground.
 He believed he was Casper the Friendly Ghost.

-Never a viable commercial artist, Johnston has continued making music -- even though his voice is shot and his teeth have rotted out.
+Never a viable commercial artist, Johnston has continued making music, even though his voice has grown rougher.
 He says he's especially enjoying writing new music with his latest band, Danny and The Nightmares, featuring younger musicians from Waller.
 They hope to release their rock album, "The Death of Satan," on Jello Biafra's Alternative Tentacles label, Johnston says.

-"He said, 'We're going to celebrate -- we're millionaires!'
+"He said, 'We're going to celebrate, we're millionaires!'
 It was unreal," Johnston says.
 "It's so great to be a half-millionaire.
-After all those years of working at McDonald's, starving and slaving, and being in hospitals -- we finally made it."
+After all those years of working at McDonald's, starving and slaving, and being in hospitals, we finally made it."

 "It was a tough 25 years bringing him along to where he's stable," says Bill, his voice cracking.
 "For five years now, he hasn't had to be in a hospital.
 But I'm making sure that when I'm gone, he'll have yearly income to live on for another 15 or 20 years.
 He won't starve to death."

-"I was so fat in the movie that I took up the whole stage.
-Now I've got an exercise bike AŸ.A.?sªA,Ý in case I ever see Laurie again," he says.
+"I was so fat in the movie that I took up the whole stage," he says.
+"Now I've got an exercise bike in case I ever see Laurie again."

 "I don't think about her through the day or when I draw pictures.
 But every time when I sit down at the piano, the first thing I know, I'm singing about her again.
-And now Laurie loves it."
-S